Zayd-Waves/mellow-dex/README.md

 As tempting as it is to store all the data on a web server, my original goal was to provide a pokedex with all the data you'll need bundled up with it.
 There is a *ton* of information that needs to be stored though, so efficiency is key.
 But since I can totally see myself regretting this later on down the line, a forked, lighter-weight version of the Pokédex is likely.

 ## Download
-If you want to download the app to your phone, you have two options - either find the latest apk in the apk-release folder, or download the source code and build an .apk yourself.
+Right now if you want to download the app to your phone, yo'll have to download the source code and build an .apk yourself.
 For the second option you'll need to:
 * Download Android Studio
 * Import the code you downloaded as an Android Studio Project
 * Build -> Generate Signed APK.